- 579,520 hits

 Psychological problems – another unmet need?
 Probably.

 - Accept your diagnosis – you have cancer, it has the potential to change your life, you most likely need to make adjustments.
 But this is not to say you also accept that improvements cannot be made and things will not get better …. because they can.
-This is particularly important for those with incurable cancers needing treatment for the foreseeable.
+This is particularly important for those with incurable cancers needing treatment for the foreseeable future.
 I accepted my situation very early on and I think that has been helpful in the long-term.
 Prognostic detail is a worrying thought and a difficult one.
 However, no-one really knows for sure.
-After 7 years, I’m still here and continue to be heartened by comments such as these here (click here).
+After 8 years with an incurable metastatic cancer, I’m still here and continue to be heartened by comments such as these here (click here).

 - Identify your triggers – what is it that is triggering your thoughts?
 For me it’s more physical things like the lump, constipation and back pain.
-Other triggers for some might simply be an anniversary of a diagnosis or a treatment etc (or both).
+Other triggers for some might simply be an anniversary of a diagnosis or a treatment etc (or both), or an upcoming treatment.
 Think about how you can get past these obstacles.
 For example, on ‘cancerversaries’, plan to be doing something that’ll take your mind of it.
-For physical things, it’s all about what I said above, education, risk management and communication with your medical team ….. put yourself in control.
+For physical things including upcoming treatment, it’s all about what I said above, education, risk management and communication with your medical team ….. put yourself in control.
 I also have great sympathy for younger patients and those with young dependent children.
 I can’t put myself in their shoes and all I can suggest is that these tips are still relevant in some way.

 - Talk about it.
 Family, friends, other patients, your medical team.
 I don’t’ have any issues talking about it – writing posts in my blog is also really therapeutic for me (even this one!) and I hope others appreciate it too.
 Patient forums can be frighteningly good (but …. be careful, many can also be good at frightening and stressful).
 However, try not to become a ‘cybercondriac’ …… although talking to me is still allowed!